-- 1 1/2 lbs cauliflower cut into 1 inch pieces
+- 1½ pounds cauliflower cut into 1-inch pieces

 - 1 medium potato peeled and quartered

-Add the chicken stock in medium saucepan and bring to simmer.
+- Add the chicken stock in a medium saucepan and bring to simmer.
 Remove from heat and add the saffron threads.
 Set aside to steep.

-Heat the olive oil in medium pot over medium-low heat.
+- Heat the olive oil in a medium pot over medium-low heat.
 Add chopped onions & celery; sauté until quite tender but not brown (about 5 minutes).
 Add the garlic and cook another minute.

 - Add the cauliflower & potato; stir to coat.